ansible/schemas/README.md

-# Schemas for Ansible, Zuul and Molecule
+# Schemas for Ansible and its related tools

 [![ci](https://github.com/ansible-community/schemas/actions/workflows/npm.yml/badge.svg)](https://github.com/ansible-community/schemas/actions/workflows/npm.yml)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Repository License: MIT](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

-## About Schemas for Ansible, Zuul and Molecule
+## About Schemas

-This project aims to generate JSON/YAML validation schemas for Ansible files such as playbooks, tasks, requirements, meta or vars and also for Zuul and Molecule configuration.
+This project aims to generate JSON/YAML validation schemas for Ansible files such as playbooks, tasks, requirements, meta or vars and also for Molecule configuration.

 Keep in mind that these schemas will limit your freedom of choice regarding the syntax you can use to write Ansible tasks as they do not allow some